3noix/template-plotly-ts/README.md

 # Generate data.js from R

-In the example, data.js only contains 2 vectors, "x" and "y".
-In a real project you would have more data, with a nested structure.
+In this demo, `data.js` is really lightweight and its structure is simple.
+In a real project it should be heavier and the structure more complex.
 You can easily create `data.js` directly with R code:
 ```R
 library(rjson)
 library(stringr)